-When on a road trip across Spain, some cities just look like good places to stop to break up the journey.
-Other times, a city has a famous name so you assume it is worth visiting.
+When visiting Spain, some cities just look like good places to stop to break up the journey.
+Other times, a city has a famous name or airport so you assume it is worth visiting.
 In both cases, you could be mistaken.
-Here are a few cities in Spain which, though not necessary bad, are not worth your time when there is so much more to see.
+Here are a few cities in Spain which, though not necessary bad, are not worth your time when there is so much more to see in Spain.

 DISCLAIMER: Before You Email or Tweet Me to Complain About This Article

 Whenever I am critical of a city in Spain, a disgruntled local, expat or Study Abroad student tells me they've had a great time in the city in question and that I'm wrong.
 Before you email/tweet me to complain, remember these points:

 - I know Gibraltar isn't in Spain.
 I know!
 I say so below!
 There's no need to inform me.
 This guide is for visitors to Spain.
 Visitors to Spain are often tempted to visit Gibraltar, so it's my job to tell them not to.
 If I was factually accurate, I would have to leave off Gibraltar and then some poor soul would end up going there.
 I can't live with that guilt.

 - This is an opinion piece and opinions differ.
 I'm sure you love Marbella, or Valladolid, or wherever else.
 But I think there are better places to visit.

 - I know there are worse cities in Spain.
 In terms of crime, or unemployment, or amount of green space.
 But the truly worst places aren't on the tourist radar.
 The places on this page are cities or towns that tourists might be tempted by, and they shouldn't be.
 There are far, far better places to visit than the ones below, but these are the ones tourists might actually waste their time going to.